Probing type-II Ising pairing using the spin-mixing parameter: Abstract

 \section{Abstract}

-The immunity of the Ising superconductors to external magnetic fields originates from a spin locking of the paired electrons to an intrinsic Zeeman-like field.
+The immunity of Ising superconductors to external magnetic fields originates from a spin locking of the paired electrons to an intrinsic Zeeman-like field.
 The spin-momentum locking in non-centrosymmetric crystalline materials leads to type-I Ising pairing in which the direction of the intrinsic field can be deduced from the spin expectation values.
-In centrosymmetric crystals, all the states are spin degenerate due to time reversal symmetry, but split by the spin-orbit coupling to orbital doublets.
-The electron spins locked to the orbitals can form Ising type-II pairs.
-We present an efficient approach to determine the direction of the intrinsic field using the spin-mixing parameter $b^2$.
-By means of first principles calculations based on the density functional theory we study monolayer polytype 1T phase transition metal dichalcogenide superconductors PdTe$_2$, NbTe$_2$ and TiSe$_2$.
-We calculate $b^2$ for individual Fermi pockets crossing the Fermi energy and provide a general picture of possible Ising type-II pairing within the full Brillouin zone.
+Conversely, in centrosymmetric crystals the electron spins locked to the orbitals can form Ising type-II pairs consisting of spin-orbit split doublets.
+Due to time-reversal symmetry, the doublets are spin degenerate, making it difficult to read the spin polarization of bands and the direction of spin-orbit fields.
+Here we present an efficient approach to determine the direction of the intrinsic field using the spin-mixing parameter $b^2$.
+Using first principles calculations based on the density functional theory, we study monolayer transition metal dichalcogenide superconductors PdTe$_2$, NbTe$_2$, and TiSe$_2$ with the 1T structure.
+We calculate $b^2$ for individual Fermi pockets and provide a general picture of possible Ising type-II pairing within the full Brillouin zone.
+In order to complement our first principles results, we use group theory to provide a detailed picture of spin-orbit coupling and spin mixing in the relevant bands forming Fermi pockets.
+We demonstrate that contrary to the anticipated effects of spin-orbit locking, not every spin-orbit split spin doublet actively participates in Ising pairing.
+Finally, by connecting the spin-mixing parameter $b^2$ with the intrinsic out-of-plane Zeeman field we estimate the upper in-plane critical magnetic field.

 \keywords{Suggested keywords}